Continuing Education Activity

 - The patient will present with signs of an acute abdomen.

-- Free air will be visualized on plain x-rays or the CT scan.
+- Free air will be visualized on plain x-rays or CT scans.

-- Surgery is the only viable treatment for a gastric perforation.
+- Surgery is the only viable treatment for gastric perforation.

 - When treated promptly, the prognosis is improved, but the risk of complications is high.